hashicorp/terraform/website/docs/commands/plan.html.markdown

 * If the given address has a _resource spec_, only the specified resource is targeted.
-If the named resource uses `count` and no explicit index is specified in the address, all of the instances sharing the given resource name are targeted.
+If the named resource uses `count` and no explicit index is specified in the address (i.e. aws_instance.example[3]), all of the instances sharing the given resource name are targeted.

 * If the given address _does not_ have a resource spec, and instead just